jonatankruszewski/m121-mongodb-the-mongodb-aggregation-framework/notes.md

 - geoQuery.
 First stage in the pipeline.
 - $near can't use $text
 - Takes a lot of arguments.
 Required. near., distanceField, spherical: true/false
+- For geoqueries.
+- Must be the first stage.
+- Can't use $near in the predicate.
+- Can be used on charted collections ($near can't)
+- $near can't use other indexes (like $text)

 ### Lecture: cursor like stage